 As the name suggests, software developers are people who develop software.
 This means most every program on your computer.
 Microsoft Excel?
 Software development.
 Adobe Photoshop?
 Software development.
 Even the browser on your computer is technically a piece of software that software developers created at one point.

-Software development is a huge, encompassing field that is only limited by technology and the developer’s own imagination.
+Software development is a huge, encompassing field that is only limited by technology and the computer programmer’s own imagination.
 Software can be made to do just about everything, whether it is a program that lets you make digital art, a calendar reminder system, a word processor, a calculator, and so forth.